eliamounier/Deep_RL/README.md

 The authors of the repository are:

-- Camille Nicole Gisèle Challier
+- Camille Challier
 - Céline Kalbermatten
-- Wesley Elliott Stephen Monteith-Finas
+- Wesley Monteith-Finas
 - Luca Mouchel
 - Elia Mounier-Poulat
 - Colin Smyth